rtts/djhtml/README.md

 ***A pure-Python Django template indenter without dependencies.***

 DjHTML is a Django template indenter that works with mixed HTML/CSS/Javascript templates.
-It works similar to other code- formatting tools such as [Black](https://github.com/psf/black).
+It works similar to other code-formatting tools such as [Black](https://github.com/psf/black).
 The goal is to correctly indent already well-structured templates but not to fix broken ones.

 For example, DjHTML converts the following badly indented template: